The National Museum of the American Indian

 Alexander Hamilton U.S. Custom House.

-Let's get one last weekend drawing in this year.
-We'll sketch the museum’s permanent and temporary exhibitions—exploring the diversity of the Native people of the Americas.
+Let's sketch the museum’s permanent and temporary exhibitions—as well as a range of public programs, including music and dance performances, films, and symposia—explore the diversity of the Native people of the Americas.

 - 4 & 5 trains to Bowling Green